unlimitediw/DistributedSystemLearn/DockerAndContainer.md

   * Life Cycle
 ### Containers and VMs
 * VM
-	* APP -> OS -> VM -> Hypervisor -> Physical (notice that Application virtualization and Hosted virtualization are onside of OS)
 	* VM: NIC(Network interface), Storage and Size
 	* Hypervisor: NIC, Storage, Agents and Kernel
 * Container
-	* App and OS Dependences = Container -> OS -> VM -> Hypervisor -> Physical (VM may be combined using with Container